 WordPress is a great CMS platform.
 With millions of satisfied users and still counting, there is no doubt of the dominance of this CMS.
 Apart from the extreme ease of use, flexibility, a robust choice of plugins and extensions, WordPress sites are also complained against at times for some unwanted errors or performance issues.
 But we can address all of these problems with specific solutions as well.

 Here we are going to explain 5 errors that most WordPress sites development company faced during development along with their respective solutions.

 This error is one of the most common with the screen turning blank or white without any trace of a message.
 It’s frustrating because you cannot understand what really went wrong.
 Most common causes of this error can be the exhausted memory limit or under-optimised code of the theme or a plugin.

 Here are some of the key solutions to this error:

-- Increase the memory limit: Often by increasing memory limit, you can address this error conclusively.
-You can increase the limit following simple steps.
+- Increase the memory limit: Often by increasing the memory limit, you can address this error conclusively.
+You can increase the limit by following simple steps.
 Just open the wp-config.php file and add there the below-mentioned code inside the main PHP tags: define(‘WP_MEMORY_LIMIT’, ’64M’);

 - Replace your theme with the default theme and disable all plugins: When the issue still persists, you need to disable all the plugins and just change the current theme.
 After doing this, the problem is likely to resolve.
-Except for the above reason a theme or plugin can be responsible for white screen of death.
+Except for the above reason a theme or plugin can be responsible for the white screen of death.

 2. 500 Internal Server Error

 500 Internal Server Error is another common problem faced by the vast majority of WordPress sites.
-Among the various causes responsible for this error include Exhausted PHP memory limit, Corrupted plugin, Corrupted theme or Corrupted .htaccess file.
+Among the various causes responsible for this error include Exhausted PHP memory limit, Corrupted plugin, Corrupted theme, or Corrupted .htaccess file.

 Here we provide some useful solutions to this error.